tutorintelligence/tutor_flake/README.md

     * Notes: this is meant to act against the major case of false negatives for TUTOR100
 * TUTOR200 - asyncio.create_task requires the name parameter
 * TUTOR300 - no expressions in the main body, unless under __name__ == "__main__", prevents global side effects
+* TUTOR400 - detect strings that were likely meant to be f-strings

 ## Future Ideas